 US allopathic (MD) and osteopathic (DO) medical schools consider applications from international applicants students quite differently from those of U.S. citizens or permanent residents.
 Not all U.S. MD and DO programs admit international applicants and those that do tend to be private institutions (not public – state) and are some of the most competitive schools (e.g., Duke, Dartmouth, Johns Hopkins, UCLA).
 Of the over 170 MD programs in the US, 48 currently accept international applicants.
 Of the 65 DO campuses, 23 accept international applicants.
 The UB Jacobs of School of Medicine and Biomedical Sciences (JSMBS) does not currently enroll international applicants, not even those from Canada.

-The competition for a seat in a US medical school remains fiercely competitive and international applicants are often expected to prepare even more competitively than the most outstanding domestic applicants.
-In the 2017-2018 application year, 106 applicants whose legal residence was recorded as being outside of the US, matriculated into a MD program as part of the 21,338 total who enrolled.
+The competition for a seat in a U.S. medical school remains fiercely competitive and international applicants are often expected to prepare even more competitively than the most outstanding domestic applicants.
+In the 2019 application year, only 272 international applicants matriculated into an MD program.
+This is out of over 20,000 seats across the U.S.

 You may also want to explore other health professions such as pharmacy, physical therapy, occupational therapy and more.
 A good place to start is the Explore Health Careers website.